dotnet/samples/windowsforms/README.md

 With [.NET Core 3.1](https://github.com/dotnet/core-sdk#installers-and-binaries), you can build Windows Forms applications.

-## Why build WinForms applications on top of .NET Core
+## Why build Windows Forms applications on top of .NET Core

 If you're new to .NET Core, here are a few resources to help you understand the advantages of .NET Core for building Windows applications: